-33. Illegal terms of a contract of service - (1) Subject to subsection (2),a term of a contract of service which contravenes this Act is unlawful and has no effect.
+- 33. Illegal terms of a contract of service (1) Subject to subsection (2),a term of a contract of service which contravenes this Act is unlawful and has no effect. - (2) Despite subsection (1), a contract of service which is valid and in force on the date of commencement of this Act, continues in force and this Act applies to that contract. - 34.
+Contracts of service of more than two (2) months A contract of service of more than two (2) months shall be in writing and in accordance with section 35. - 35.
+Written contract of service (1) The Ministry must make available a copy of a pro-forma contract of service to be used by an interested person as an example of a written contract of service. - (2) A written contract of service must be either in the Samoan language or the English language, at the option of the employee.

-- (2) Despite subsection (1), a contract of service which is valid and in force on the date of commencement of this Act, continues in force and this Act applies to that contract. - 34.
-Contract of service for wage periods longer than one month (1) Subject to subsection (3), a contract of service for any of the following is not to be made without the prior written approval of the CEO: - (a) a wage period of longer than 1 month; - (b) for piece work the time for the completion of which exceeds or may exceed 1 month. - (2) Where the CEO provides his or her approval under subsection (1), the CEO may, as he or she deems fit, require that certain terms be included in that contract of service. - (3) Despite subsection (1), the Minister may, by notification in the Savali, allow the extension or enlargement of a wage period beyond 1 month to a certain class or classes of employees. - 35.
-Written contract of service (1) The Ministry must make available a copy of a pro-forma contract of service as shown in Schedule1 to be used by an interested person as an example of a written contract of service. - (2) A written contract of service must be either in the Samoan language or the English language, at the option of the employee. - (3) Where a contract is made in writing, 3 original copies must be made and is to be kept as follows: - (a) one copy is to be given and kept by the employer; - (b) one copy is to be given and kept by the employee; - (c) upon the CEO's request, 1 copy is to be given, by either one of the parties to the agreement, to the CEO. - (4) The CEO must keep a register of all agreements requested to be given to him or her under subsection (3)(c). - 36.
-Employees appointed on probation (1)An employee duly selected by an employer to work for the employer is on probation for an initial period of 3 months. - (2) An employer must at any time during the probation, confirm or terminate the appointment of a probationer in writing. - (3) Where a probationer's appointment has not been confirmed before the end of the period of probation (including an extension of that period), the probationer's appointment is taken to have been confirmed at that time.
+- (3) Where a contract is made in writing, 3 original copies must be made and is to be kept as follows: - (a) one copy is to be given and kept by the employer; - (b) one copy is to be given and kept by the employee; - (c) upon the CEO's request, 1 copy is to be given, by either one of the parties to the agreement, to the CEO. - (4) The CEO must keep a register of all agreements requested to be given to him or her under subsection (3)(c). - (5) An employer has a duty to provide an employee with work in accordance with his or her contract of service. - 36.
+Employees appointed on probation (1) An employer may place an employee on probation for a maximum of three (3) months at the commencement of his or her employment. - (2) An employer must at any time during the probation, confirm or terminate the appointment of a probationer in writing. - (3) Where a probationer's appointment has not been confirmed before the end of the period of probation, the probationer's appointment is taken to have been confirmed at that time.